Matinas BioPharma Holdings Inc. (MTNB) Reveals an Earnings Mystery

-Matinas BioPharma Holdings Inc. (AMEX:MTNB) went up by 9.90% from its latest closing price compared to the recent 1-year high of $2.22.
-The company’s stock price has collected 9.90% of gains in the last five trading sessions.
+Matinas BioPharma Holdings Inc. (AMEX:MTNB) went up by 8.68% from its latest closing price compared to the recent 1-year high of $2.22.
+The company’s stock price has collected -9.91% of loss in the last five trading sessions.
 Press Release reported on 12/06/21 that Matinas BioPharma Appoints Thomas Hoover, M.B.A. as Chief Business Officer

 Is It Worth Investing in Matinas BioPharma Holdings Inc. (AMEX :MTNB) Right Now?